DannoPeters/git-sync/README.md

   - Public Facing IP (or equilvallent - See step 1)
   - local git install
   - command line access
+  ### The following Libraries
+  * http - required to run JS server to listen for webhooks
+  * crypto - required to unencrypt webhook json
+  * execSync - Required to exicute shell commands from JS
+  * fs - Required to write files

 ## Steps
 ### 1. Public IP or URL